Peter890206/Skin-Feature-Tracking/Preprocess/preprocess_for_cotracker/README.md

 If you are generating the coordinates of tracking points for Cotracker or center for cropping videos, you should upload the csv file in our "nordlinglab-digitalupdrs-data" repository.

-### Enviroment setup

-The python version here is what I was using in my computer.
-It should be fine if you use the other version, but if you have any problem, please use the same version.

-**frame2video.py and choose_tracking_point.py** need the following packages:
-1. python 3.9.13
-2. opencv-python 4.8.1.78
-3. regex 2022.7.9
-4. pandas 1.4.4

-**crop_video.py** need the following packages:
-1. python 3.8.18
-2. moviepy 1.0.3
-3. pandas 1.4.4